PKua007/rampack/doc/shapes.md

     <img src="img/shapes/rectangle.png" alt="rectangle" width="261" height="125">

     A rectangle with midpoint `pos` (Array of 3 Floats).
-By default, it lies on the xy plane and `ax` and `ay` are its side lengths along, respectively, x and y axis. `rot` specifies its orientation - it is an Array of 3 Euler angles, where subsequent elements are angles of rotations around, respectively, x, y and z axis.
-Rotations are performed around z, y, and x axis, in the given order.
+By default, it lies on the xy plane and `ax` and `ay` are its side lengths along, respectively, x and y axis. `rot` specifies its orientation - it is an Array of 3 Tait-Bryan angles (in degrees), where subsequent elements are angles of rotations around, respectively, x, y and z axis, performed in a given order.

   * Class `cuboid`